alvacos/CambrianMobileCapstoneProject/README.md

 2. *UI/UX Features*
    - Responsive layout for both mobile and desktop platforms.
    - Real-time updates for expense lists and analytics.

+---

+## Technical Specifications

+### Frameworks and Tools
+- **Development Framework:** .NET MAUI
+- **Programming Language:** C#
+- **Database:** SQLite
+- **Development Environment:** Visual Studio 2022
+- **Target Platforms:** Android, iOS, Windows, macOS

+### Libraries
+- `sqlite-net-pcl` (version 1.9.172): SQLite database ORM for easier data manipulation.
+- `SQLitePCLRaw.bundle_green` (version 2.1.10): SQLite low-level implementation bundle.
+- `CommunityToolkit.Mvvm` (version 8.0.0): Simplifies MVVM implementation with helpers for data binding and commands.

+---

+## User Stories

+### As a User:
+1. **Expense Management**
+   - I want to add a new expense by entering the name, category, amount, and date.
+   - I want to edit existing expense details to correct errors or update information.
+   - I want to delete unnecessary or duplicate expenses.

+2. **Navigation and UI**
+   - I want to have an intuitive interface to navigate between expense management and analytics.

+---

+## Wireframes

+### Overview
+1. **Main Page**
+   - Expense List View:
+     - Displays a list of recorded expenses with fields: name, category, amount, and date.
+     - Button for Add
+     - swiping directly left or right for Edit, and Delete actions.

+2. **Expense Entry/Editing Page**
+   - Input fields for name, category (dropdown), amount, and date picker.

+*(Optional: Attach wireframe images here or provide links to external design tools like [Figma](https://www.figma.com) or [draw.io](https://app.diagrams.net).)*

+---

+## Version Control and Documentation

+### Repository Structure